Ojas1024/i7API/i7Storage/Readme.md

 8. **Unlimited Storage for free 😍**

 ## Download
-> Currently, Only Windows binaries are availabe.
+> Windows and Linux binaries supported

-> We hope to soon release linux releases.

-Till then, Stay tuned
+For further updates, **Star** ⭐ this repo to get the latest updates.

 ### For further discussion, you're requested to ping me at:
 https://github.com/Ojas1024/i7API/discussions/categories/i7storageengine